Dawitkiros/dawitkiros.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Feel free to reach out to me for any inquiries or collaborations.
-I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.
+I'm always open to discussing new projects, creative ideas, or any opportunities.
       # Contact (add or remove contact options as necessary)
       email: dawit[dot]k[dot]redie@ntnu.no
       phone: